US, UK hit 36 Houthi targets in Yemen amid Gaza war spillover fears

 Iran, Iraq, Syria and others strongly condemned the attacks, while Russia, which backs Syrian President Bashar al-Assad, has called for an urgent meeting of the United Nations Security Council, which is expected to take place in New York on Monday.

-Negotiations to reach an agreement between Israel and Hamas on the war on Gaza are ongoing, with US outlet NBC News quoting an unnamed US official as saying the talks are not expected to be hampered by the latest Western attacks amid fears of a wider Middle East escalation.
+Negotiations to reach an agreement between Israel and Hamas on the war on Gaza are ongoing, with US outlet NBC quoting an unnamed US official as saying the talks are not expected to be hampered by the latest Western attacks amid fears of a wider regional escalation.